Frequently Asked Questions

-For your therapy we offer an unlimited number of weekly sessions.
-The average number is 8 or 9 and can be as few as 2 and as many as 26.
-A review of the work is undertaken in week six with your therapist.
+We currently provide 6 sessions, each session is 50 minutes.
+A review of the work is undertaken in week 3 with your therapist.
 During your review, you can discuss your progress and experience of therapy.
 You may also discuss whether any further sessions are needed.

 The type therapy MhIST offers is usually short-term, so you wouldn’t be expected to continue with the treatment for a long time.
 For example, a course of therapy might be delivered in 12 hour-long weekly sessions, spread across 12 weeks.
 These sessions will be delivered:

 - On the phone

 How long will each appointment last?

 Each therapy appointment lasts for 50 minutes and will be on the same day, at the same time and with the same therapist each week.
 Keeping within agreed time frames avoids disappointment and helps us to fulfil our commitment to you and to others attending or waiting for our services.
 There is very strong supporting evidence that commitment and regular attendance improve outcomes and contribute to a better overall experience.

 Not everyone finds that the course of therapy they’ve been offered helps as much as they’d like.
 In this case you might want to think about the options below.

 - Talk to your therapist about your feelings (if you are currently receiving therapy).
 They may be able to talk through your concerns and help you get more out of the sessions.